 All else being equal, however, inflatable options do trade some performance on the water for their convenience on land.
 Learn more by reading our Review for the Best Inflatable Kayaks.

 The dimensions of a kayak—the width, depth and length—have a significant impact on performance.
 When buying yours, you’ll want to make sure the dimensions are suited for the activities you intend to use it for.

-Longer kayaks are better at tracking—the ability to move in a straight line without veering off to the side—and are easier to paddle long distances.
+Longer vessels are better at tracking—the ability to move in a straight line without veering off to the side—and are easier to paddle long distances.
 Touring kayaks are significantly longer than recreational models for that reason.

 Width (sometimes referred to as beam) affects the stability and speed of the kayak.
 Wider hulls tend to be more stable in calm waters, but tend to move at a slower pace.

 Narrow designs can be more difficult for beginners to keep upright, but offer more speed to experienced paddlers.
 As you become more experienced, you’ll be better able to handle the rolling turn technique needed to use a touring vessel properly.

-The “deeper” the hull of the kayak, the more space and room it has for storage and/or comfort.
+The “deeper” the hull of the vessel, the more space and room it has for storage and/or comfort.
 Taller passengers should look for deeper models for more comfort.

 As you may have noticed, kayaks don’t just vary widely in dimensions—they also come in a variety of different shapes.
-The shape of a hull is yet another feature that determines the speed, stability, maneuverability, and tracking of a kayak.
+The shape of a hull is yet another feature that determines the speed, stability, maneuverability, and tracking of a particular vessel.

 Flat-bottomed hulls are generally found on recreational kayaks.
 They’re ideal for stability in calm waters, and generally don’t require too much training before heading out on the water.

 Kayaks with rounded hulls offer slightly less stability, although they are still more stable than V-shaped hulls.
-The rounded shape allows kayakers to move a bit faster, and these hulls are usually found on day touring kayaks.
+The rounded shape allows paddlers to move a bit faster, and these hulls are usually found on day touring models.